haraldschilly/panobbgo/doc/source/index.rst

-.. psnobfit documentation master file, created by sphinx-quickstart on Thu Jan 19 23:37:51 2012.
+.. panobbgo documentation master file, created by sphinx-quickstart on Thu Jan 19 23:37:51 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to psnobfit's documentation!
+Welcome to Panobbgo's documentation!
 ====================================

 Contents: